andlo/mycroft-skills-list-gitbook/skills/mycroft-skill-simple-media-controls.the7erm.md

 ## Description:
 I've written a couple of scripts to get you started.
 Keep in mind these might not work if the screen saver is on.

-samples/fmp - fmp
+samplesfmp - fmp
-samples/xdotool - xdotool - emulates XF86AudioPlay, XF86AudioPrev, and XF86AudioNext being pressed.
+samplesxdotool - xdotool - emulates XF86AudioPlay, XF86AudioPrev, and XF86AudioNext being pressed.

-If you write your owns scripts, please feel free to fork the project, add them to the samples/ and create a pull request.
+If you write your owns scripts, please feel free to fork the project, add them to the samples and create a pull request.
 ![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)

 ### Platform: